litagin02/rvc-tts-webui/README.md

 ...
 ```

 Each model directory should contain exactly one `.pth` file and at most one `.index` file.
+Directory names are used as model names.

 ## Launch